jralorro93/blobbers-frontend/README.md

 ![blobbers screenshot](https://github.com/jralorro93/blobbers-frontend/blob/master/assets/BlobbersScreenshot.png "Blobbers Screenshot")

 ## Tech/framework used
-This project was built using vanilla JavaScript, with a Ruby on Rails backend.
+This project was built using vanilla JavaScript, the P5.js library, and a Ruby on Rails backend.

 ## Installation
 Run this project by typing "http-server" into your terminal.